 Rising housing cost in the 1990s was the most important factor for the growing cost of living in Hong Kong.
 Liu (1998) suggests that strong demand and restricted supply of land push property price to an unrealistic level.
 The residential property price index had increased sevenfold in the last ten years before the market crashed in late 1997.
 Residential property prices in Hong Kong overtook Tokyo and all major cities to become the highest in the world.
 Rising property price inevitably pushed up the rental cost of accommodation.

 During the late 1980s and the early 1990s, the housing expenditure pattern of Hong Kong households faced an important change.
 Families spent more of their budget on housing with less on food.
 Referring to Table 3, the share of housing in total household expenditure increased more than 5 percent from 20.1% in 79/80 to 25.6% in 89/90.
 The increasing trend continued in the early 1990s, with another 5 percent of the total expenditure added on housing, which increased to 31.0% in 94/95.
 Concomitantly, the share of food of the total household expenditure decreased from 38.3% in 84/85 to 29.4 % in 94/95.
-For other expenditures, their shares in the total expenditure have been stable since 79/80.
+For other expenditures, except for transportation, their shares in the total expenditure have been stable since 79/80.
 In 94/95, housing surpassed food to become the largest single item of household expenditure.
+In 99/00, the share of housing of total household expenditure increased to 32.2%, which exceed the share of food by 6.5%, signified housing became the important item of expenditure in the household budget.

 Table 3: Percentage of Selected Items of Total Household Expenditure (79/80 –94/95)